scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Besides enabling the enforcement of path policies, the above rules also protect the economic interest of ASes as they prevent building "valley paths".
 A valley path contains ASes that do not profit economically from traffic on this route, with the name coming from the fact that such paths go "down" (following parent-child links) before going "up" (following child-parent links).

-{{figure-1}} below shows valid segment combinations.

-**Note:** It is assumed that the source and destination endpoints are in different ASes (as endpoints from the same AS use an empty forwarding path to communicate with each other).
+{{figure-1}} and {{figure-1bis}} show valid segment combinations.
+Each node represents a SCION Autonomous System.
+It is assumed that the source and destination endpoints are in different ASes (as endpoints from the same AS use an empty forwarding path to communicate with each other).

 ~~~aasvg
  +---+                            :
  | C | = Core AS                  :  - - - - = unused links
  +---+